Disclaimer: I don’t own the Lancers and have made no profit from this story.

 Johnny made life exciting; every day was an adventure.
 It was how he lived, grabbing every second of the day to do something, anything to feel alive.
 And Johnny was the most alive person he had ever met.

 Johnny was so different from him, wild, where he was tame, angry where he was calm, rude whilst he was well mannered, in fact opposites in nearly every way, even in looks.
 But he had to admit both of them had inherited their father’s stubbornness.
 He could be a stubborn son-of-a-bitch when he wanted to be, as Johnny was finding out.
 But all in all they got along just fine, well for the most part they did.
-Maybe it was true what they said opposites do attract.
+Maybe it was true what they said ‘Opposites most certainly do attract.’
 He snickered out loud.

 It was Johnny’s behaviour towards their father that Scott was having a hard time dealing with.
 Even though he now knew the truth, Johnny still threw his rough up-bringing in his father’s face, as if it was his fault and he was throwing down a gauntlet.